| An International Workshopfor the

 closer international communication is a significant sign that

+the OC/EC Research Plan has a promising future.
 Sincere thanks go to the National Science Foundation, the Environmental

 Protection Agency’s Office of Air Quality Planning and Standards,